MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer-11/ie11-deploy-guide/what-is-the-internet-explorer-11-blocker-toolkit.md

 Description: 'The Internet Explorer 11 Blocker Toolkit lets you turn off the automatic delivery of IE11 through the Automatic Updates feature of Windows Update.'
 MS-HAID: 'p\_ie11deploy.what\_is\_the\_internet\_explorer\_11\_blocker\_toolkit'
 MSHAttr: 'PreferredLib:/library'
-title: 'What is the Internet Explorer 11 Blocker Toolkit?'
+title: What is the Internet Explorer 11 Blocker Toolkit?
+(Internet Explorer 11 for IT Pros)
 ---

 # What is the Internet Explorer 11 Blocker Toolkit?